 Report confirmed and presumptive COVID-19 cases and deaths to CDC.

-Update REDCap survey, importing, and matching process as needed.

 THE DISEASE AND ITS EPIDEMIOLOGY

 Etiologic Agent

 Coronaviruses are enveloped, single-stranded RNA viruses.
 With the notable exceptions of SARS-CoV and MERS-CoV, most human coronaviruses typically cause mild upper respiratory illness.
 SARS-CoV-2, the coronavirus causing COVID-19 was first identified in Wuhan, China in December 2019 among patients with severe respiratory illness and pneumonia and has spread around the globe through person-to-person transmission.
 Genomic sequencing of isolates demonstrates that the COVID-19 virus is a betacoronavirus with roughly 80% genome identity with SARS-CoV and 50% with MERS-CoV.
 Variants with demonstrated or suspected characteristics of public health importance such as increased transmissibility, severity, vaccine resistance or diagnostic or therapeutic escape have been labeled ‘variants of concern’ or ‘variants of interest’, respectively.